cxwell3/Top-That-Local/README.md

     Added Ctrl + R debug hook that explicitly calls game.reset() and logs socket IDs on connect.

     Style, client, and index files are treated as “authoritative copies”; every change sent as complete files to avoid partial merges.

+    Duplicate player fix

+     I reviewed your codebase and found the likely cause of the duplicate computer player display: in public/client.js, when rendering the list of other players in the socket.on('state', ...) handler, the #other-players container is not cleared before new player panels are appended.
+This causes the UI to accumulate duplicate panels for the computer player (and possibly other players) on each state update.

+To fix this, I will update client.js so that #other-players is cleared at the start of each state update before rendering the new list of players. client.js+3-0

+Checked client.js, no problems found

+The fix has been applied and there are no errors in client.js.
+The UI will now correctly clear and re-render the list of other players, preventing duplicate computer player panels from appearing.
+Your issue should be resolved.